Physical Address

 Photosynthesis is a fascinating and vital process that plays a significant role in sustaining the natural balance of our ecosystem.
 By gaining a better understanding of this process, I hope it sheds light on the importance of plants and the need to preserve our environment.

-Photosynthesis can be split into two stages: the light-dependent reactions and the light-independent reactions (aka Calvin Cycle).
-In the light-dependent reactions, energy from sunlight is captured to produce ATP (adenosine triphosphate) and NADPH (nicotinamide adenine dinucleotide phosphate), which are later used in the Calvin Cycle.
+Photosynthesis occurs in two stages: the light-dependent reactions and the light-independent reactions, also known as the Calvin Cycle.
+During the light-dependent reactions, energy from sunlight is used to produce ATP and NADPH, which are then utilized in the Calvin Cycle.